Agent Skills: AI-Driven Learning Assistant

 2. Read ~/uuta/Learning/{topic}/curriculum.md.

-3. Parse the TODO checklist and display:
+3. Parse the Curriculum (TODO) checklist at the top of the file and display:

 • Completed modules (- [x]) with a checkmark